factore/forge/lib/forge/doc/update_to_rails4_notes.md

 High Priority To-Do:

-* [AD] check that the new scopes and finders work (see the first commit in this branch)
 * update the secret token stuff (see http://edgeguides.rubyonrails.org/upgrading_ruby_on_rails.html, 2.6)
 * [AD] check that the changes to 'match' in routes work - ones I was unsure of are marked with TODO
 * [AD] commented out the contents of config/initializers/ecommerce.rb due to errors, but we probably need it